Alexey ALEKSANDROV, CR, CNRS

 - Gazanion E, Lacroix L, Alberti P, Gurung P, Wein S, Cheng M, Mergny JL, Gomes AR, Lopez-Rubio JJ.
 Genome wide distribution of G-quadruplexes and their impact on gene expression in malaria parasites.
 PLoS Genet.
 2020, 16 (7) e1008917.

-In silico methods and phylogenomics, microbiology and cellular biology, molecular biology, protein biochemistry and enzymology, inhibitory screening, rapid mixing spectroscopic techniques; steady-state and time-resolved spectroscopy (absorption, fluorescence including FRET), life cell imaging, high throughput sequencing (DNA, RNA), Bioinformatics (quadruplex predictions).
+In silico methods and phylogenomics, microbiology and cellular biology, molecular biology, protein biochemistry and enzymology, inhibitory screening, rapid mixing spectroscopic techniques; steady-state and time-resolved spectroscopy (absorption, fluorescence including FRET), life cell imaging, high throughput sequencing (DNA, RNA), bioinformatics (quadruplex predictions), computational structural bioinformatics.

 C. Cruz, Univ.
 Beira Interior, Covilha, Portugal (8 publications since 2017)